frankiebdavis/Nucleo_MultiChannel_ADC_DMA/README.md

 # STM32 Multi-Channel ADC with DMA (LDR + Potentiometer)

-This project uses the STM32F303RE Nucleo board to read two analog inputs — a light-dependent resistor (LDR) and a 10kΩ potentiometer — using **DMA and interrupt-based ADC**.
+This project uses the STM32F303RE Nucleo board to read two analog inputs - a light-dependent resistor (LDR) and a 10kΩ potentiometer, using **DMA and interrupt-based ADC**.
 The readings are printed to a serial terminal via UART, showing how both signals change in real time.

 It demonstrates how to:
 - Configure **multi-channel ADC** with **DMA**